 Emily has presented her work at conferences including annual meetings of the College Art Association (2012, 2014, 2019); the History of Science Society (2014); the Nineteenth Century Studies Association (2015, 2016, 2018); the Association for the Study of Literature and the Environment (2019); and at symposia held in Amsterdam, Holland (2013), London, UK (2014), New York (2015), Toronto, (2018) and Princeton, NJ (2018).

-Her co-edited collection of essays, entitled Ecocriticism and the Anthropocene in Nineteenth Century Visual Culture, is forthcoming from Routledge in 2019.
+Her co-edited collection of essays, entitled Ecocriticism and the Anthropocene in Nineteenth Century Visual Culture, was published by Routledge in 2019.

 Professor Gephart's courses focus on the social and intellectual contexts for all forms of American and modern art; she teaches on visual studies; on landscape, nature and ecology; on the dynamic global origins of modernism; on art and identity in the United States in the 19th and 20th centuries; on narrating contemporary art’s emerging histories; and on interpretive critical methodologies.
 In addition to teaching in the Visual and Material Studies program at the SMFA, she has taught in the Tufts Department of Art and Art History, and in ILVS.